Exact phylodynamic likelihood via structured Markov genealogy processes: Results

 \subsection{Likelihood for obscured genealogies}

 Our next result concerns the likelihood of a given obscured genealogy conditional on the history.

 \begin{thm} Suppose that $(\T,\Z)$ is a given obscured genealogy.
-Let $q$ and $\pi$ be probability kernels, such that for all $x\in\Xspace$ and $y\in\func{Y}_0(\Z)$,
+Let $q$ and $\pi$ be probability kernels, such that for all $x\in\Xspace$ and $y\in\fY_0(\Z)$,

-and, for all $u\in\Jumps$, $t\in\Rp$, $x,x'\in\Xspace$, $y,y'\in\func{Y}_t(\Z)$,
+and, for all $u\in\Jumps$, $t\in\Rp$, $x,x'\in\Xspace$, $y,y'\in\fY_t(\Z)$,

 Suppose moreover that $\pi_u(t,x,x',y,y')>0$ whenever $\alpha_u(t,x,x')\,Q_u(y,y')>0$ and that $q(x,y)>0$ whenever $\CondProb{\Pr_0^{\lab{Y}}=y}{\Xr_0=x}>0$.
-Then there is a stochastic jump process $\yr_t$ with sample paths in $\func{Y}(\Z)$ such that $(\Xr_t,\Ur_t,\yr_t)$ is Markov and
+Then there is a stochastic jump process $\yr_t$ with sample paths in $\fY(\Z)$ such that $(\Xr_t,\Ur_t,\yr_t)$ is Markov and

-where $\phi$ is defined in \cref{eq:phidef} and the expectation is taken over the sample paths of $\yr_t$. \end{thm} \begin{proof} First, observe that, since $\obs$ is a deterministic operator,
+where $\phi$ is defined in \zcref{eq:phidef} and the expectation is taken over the sample paths of $\yr_t$. \end{thm} \begin{proof} First, observe that, since $\obs$ is a deterministic operator,

-Our strategy will be to evaluate \cref{eq:IS1} using a change of measure: we will propose pruned genealogies compatible with $\Z$ as sample paths from a stochastic process driven by $\Xr_t$ and evaluate the the expectation in \cref{eq:IS1} by a suitably weighted expectation over these paths.
+Our strategy will be to evaluate \zcref{eq:IS1} using a change of measure: we will propose pruned genealogies compatible with $\Z$ as sample paths from a stochastic process driven by $\Xr_t$ and evaluate the the expectation in \zcref{eq:IS1} by a suitably weighted expectation over these paths.
 Conditional on $\Hr_\T=\H$, the initial distribution $q$ and probability kernel $\pi$ generate a Markov chain, $\yrh_k$ such that

-The required process $\yr_t$ is the unique \cadlag\ process with event times $\Th_k$ and $\yrh_k$ as its embedded chain.
+The required process $\yr_t$ is the unique \caglad\ process with event times $\Th_k$ and $\yrh_k$ as its embedded chain.
 This construction of $\yr_t$ obviously guarantees that $\event{\H}\supseteq\event{\yr}\supseteq\event{\Z}$ and that $(\Xr_t,\Ur_t,\yr_t)$ is Markov.

-Now, for $\y\in\func{Y}(\Z)$, let us define $C(\y)=(\T,\Z,\y)$.
+Now, for $\y\in\fY(\Z)$, let us define $C(\y)=(\T,\Z,\y)$.
 Then, by construction, $\obs(C(\y))=(\T,\Z)$ and, conversely, for every pruned genealogy $\P$ satisfying $\time(\P)=\T$ and $\P^{\lab{Z}}=\Z$, $C(\P^{\lab{Y}})=\P$.
 Moreover, the conditions on the kernels $q$ and $\pi$ guarantee that, if $\CondProb{\Pr_\T=\P}{\Hr_\T=\H}>0$ and $\P^{\lab{Z}}=\Z$, then $\CondProb{\yr=\P^{\lab{Y}}}{\Hr_\T=\H}>0$.
 We therefore have that

 the expectation being taken with respect to the random process $\yr$.
 Here, by definition,